pluie-org/lib-yaml/README.md

 As json is now a valid subset of yaml, you can use this lib to load json files too.

 The purpose of this project is to make vala able to load and deal with yaml configuration files.
-So, currently the lib deal only with one yaml document, but an @import clause (nodemap) is plan in order to load a subset of yaml files in the main yaml document.
+So, currently the lib deal only with one yaml document, but you can use a special `^imports` clause (nodemap)
+to load a subset of yaml files in the main yaml document.

+the lib does not manage yet tag directives and tag values.
 **pluie-yaml** use the ![libyaml c library](https://github.com/yaml/libyaml) (License MIT, many thanks to Kirill Simonov) to parse and retriew related yaml events.

 ## License